tuxerator/burp/report/main.typ

 = Introduction

-In the realm of graph theory and computer science, the beer-path problem presents a unique challenge that extends traditional shortest path queries by introducing the necessity to traverse specific vertices, known as "beer vertices."
+In graph theory and computer science, the beer-path problem presents a unique challenge that extends traditional shortest path queries by introducing the necessity to traverse specific vertices, known as "beer vertices."
 This problem is particularly relevant in scenarios where paths must include certain checkpoints or resources, analogous to visiting a "beer store" in a network of roads.
 The beer-path oracle is a specialized data structure designed to efficiently answer queries related to beer paths, providing all beer verticies which in-path for any two vertices.